khangnghiem/khangnghiem.github.io/_sources/3.books/design/universal_principles_of_design/important_principles.md

 What is counted may simply be due to convenience, and what is not counted may simply be due to inconvenience.
 Beware of The path of least resistance

-# 178. Structural Forms

-There are three ways to create rigid things: solids, frames, and shells.

-1. Mass structures
-2. Frame structures
-3. Shell structures

 # 179. Sunk Cost Effect

 The tendency to keep investing in an endeavor because of past investments in that endeavor.